erik-geant/billowing-pond/README.md

 # GÉANT Python interview questions and topics

+Please prepare answers to the questions below.
+Part of the interview will involve you presenting your results and discussing them together with the team.

 1. Do a code review of the file `primes.py`.
    Suggest improvements to the code or approach.
 2. Create a package that can be deployed so that other